Cardiovascular Diseases

 Hypertrophic Cardiomyopathy (HCM)

-HCM is the most common genetic heart condition affecting approximately one in 500 people in the US.
-Commonly experienced symptoms include breathlessness, irregular heartbeat, chest pain, tiredness, dizziness, or even fainting.
+HCM is the most prevalent of the inherited cardiomyopathies.
+It is a lifelong, often progressive condition that is frequently underdiagnosed.
+Individuals with HCM experience common symptoms of breathlessness, irregular heartbeat, chest pain, tiredness, dizziness, or even fainting.
 These symptoms are caused by excessive contraction and thickening (hypertrophy) of the left ventricular wall of the heart.
 Over time, the thickened muscle becomes stiff, making it difficult for the heart to relax and fill with blood.
 This is known as “diastolic dysfunction.”

 If you have these symptoms, see a doctor.
 They may review your heart health, family history, and suggest genetic testing.
 Living with HCM can be challenging, but early diagnosis and treatment can help.